akostrik/net_practice/README.md

 <img src="https://github.com/akostrik/net_practice/assets/22834202/429c209c-84af-45b1-8211-724326f91bb5" width="720" height="600">

 # Level 7 solution
-A1: we cannot choose our IP address freely since the IP R11 is already entered.

 The ranges of networks IP must not overlap =>
 We need addresses for 3 networks: A + R1, R1 + R2, R2 + C =>
-We split the last byte into 4 ranges by using /30, we use the following 3 ranges:
+We split the last byte into 64 ranges by /30, we use the following 3 ranges:

 Network A + R1:
 `11111111.11111111.11111111.111111+00` (`255.255.255.252`) mask
 `01100000.11000110.00001110.000000+01` (`96.198.14.1`) min